oracle/pgql-lang/pages/pgql-1.3-spec.md

 # Creating a Property Graph

-The [CREATE PROPERTY GRAPH](#create-property-graph) statement allows for creating a property graph from a set of existing database tables, While the [DROP PROPERTY GRAPH](#drop-property-graph) statements allows for dropping a graph.
+The [CREATE PROPERTY GRAPH](#create-property-graph) statement allows for creating a property graph from a set of existing database tables, while the [DROP PROPERTY GRAPH](#drop-property-graph) statements allows for dropping a graph.

 ## CREATE PROPERTY GRAPH